Quantum Electrodynamics of graphene Landau levels in a deep-subwavelength hyperbolic phonon polariton cavity: Summary of main results

-where $\bm{q}_{\parallel}$ is the wavevector in the $\hat{\bm x}-\hat{\bm y}$ plane, ${q}_{\parallel}$ is its modulus, and $q_{z,n_z} \equiv(2 n_z+1)\pi/L_z$.
-Eq.~\eqref{eqn:green_function_hBN_expansion_Main} represents a key theoretical result, as it shows that the scalar Green's function can be expanded into distinct modes, which can then be quantized systematically.
-Notice that the Green's function depends only on the modulus ${q}_{\parallel}$ as the system is invariant under rotations in the $\hat{\bm x}-\hat{\bm y}$ plane.
-Fig.~\ref{fig1}(a) displays the spectrum $-{\rm Im}~g^{(0)}({q}_{\parallel}, 0, 0, \omega)$ of the HPP cavity, which quantifies the absorption of the cavity at the position $z=z^\prime=0$, where we will place the 2D material.
+Fig.~\ref{fig1}(a) displays the spectrum $-{\rm Im}~g^{(0)}({q}_{\parallel}, 0, 0, \omega)$ of the HPP cavity, which quantifies the absorption of the cavity at the position $z=z^\prime=0$, where graphene will be placed.
 The scalar Green's function $g^{(0)}({q}_{\parallel}, z, z', \omega)$ exhibits poles when the condition ${\epsilon}_z(\omega) q_{z, n_z}^2 + {\epsilon}_x(\omega) q_{\parallel}^2 = 0$ is satisfied.
-This occurs only in the lower ($\omega_{z}^{\rm T} < \omega < \omega_{z}^{\rm L}$) and upper ($\omega_{x}^{\rm T} < \omega < \omega_{x}^{\rm L}$) Reststrahlen bands.
+This occurs only in the {\it lower} ($\omega_{z}^{\rm T} < \omega < \omega_{z}^{\rm L}$) and {\it upper} ($\omega_{x}^{\rm T} < \omega < \omega_{x}^{\rm L}$) {\it Reststrahlen bands}.
 The longitudinal and transverse phonon frequencies, $\omega_{i}^{\rm L}$ and $\omega_{i}^{\rm T}$, are marked by black dotted lines in Fig.~\ref{fig1}(a).
 We denote the poles of the bare scalar Green's function with the symbol $\omega_{{q}_{\parallel}, n_z, s}$, where $s = +1$ ($s= -1$) refers to the upper (lower) Reststrahlen band.
-There are important differences and similarities between the scalar Green's function in Eq.~\eqref{eqn:green_function_hBN_expansion_Main} for HPP cavities and the full dyadic Green's function for Fabry-P\'{e}rot cavities \cite{andolina2024,Charlie_Thesis}.
-Both functions share key features, such as poles corresponding to mode frequencies and a prefactor of $1/L_z$, which encodes the compression mechanism.
+There are important differences and similarities between the scalar Green's function in Eq.~\eqref{eqn:green_function_hBN_expansion_Main} for HPP cavities and the full dyadic Green's function for conventional Fabry-P\'{e}rot cavities \cite{andolina2024,Charlie_Thesis}.
+The latter can be obtained in a similar geometry, consisting of two infinite metallic mirrors separated by a distance $L_z$, but without any hBN material between them.
+Both Green's functions share key features, such as poles corresponding to mode frequencies and a prefactor of $1/L_z$ (see Eq.~\eqref{eqn:green_function_hBN_expansion_Main}), which encodes the compression mechanism.
 However, in both cases, the dependence on $L_z$ is non-trivial, as the mode frequencies $\omega_{{q}_{\parallel}, n_z, s}$ themselves depend on the cavity length $L_z$.
-In Fabry-P'{e}rot cavities, the poles, which are associated with the energies of cavity photons, appear only in the vectorial part of the dyadic Green's function \cite{andolina2024}, while the scalar part only represents the Coulomb potential modified by the image charges induced in the mirrors.
+In Fabry-P\'{e}rot cavities, the poles, which are associated with the energies of cavity photons, appear only in the vectorial part of the dyadic Green's function \cite{andolina2024}, while the scalar part only represents the Coulomb potential modified by the image charges induced in the mirrors.
 Conversely, in HPP cavities, poles corresponding to the phonon-polariton energies are present in both the scalar and vectorial components of the dyadic Green's function.
 Nevertheless, due to the sub-wavelength nature of HPP cavity modes ($\lambda_{\rm p} = 2\pi/q_{\parallel} \ll \lambda_0$) the scalar Green's function $g^{(0)}({q}_{\parallel}, z, z', \omega)$ is the dominant contribution to the system's electromagnetic properties \cite{andolina2024}.